theduyngx/nonogram-the-game/README.md

-# Nonogram
+# NONOGRAM - The Game

 ## About
-**NONOGRAM - The Game** is a Haskell I/O game revolving around the popular Japanese puzzle nonograms.
+**NONOGRAM - The Game** is a Haskell interactive puzzle game revolving around the popular Japanese puzzle nonograms.
 Players can input any puzzle they like, and the program will make sure that the puzzle is truly solvable before players can proceed any further.

 About nonogram, the rules are simple.
 For each row / column, there are 'hints', which we will refer to as row hint and column hint.
 These hints will specify the layout the the row / column that players must follow.